Security

 Known limitations

-If everyone wants the same stablecoin, reserves deplete and users queue.
-This is by design—the tradeoff is time, not price.
+If everyone wants the same stablecoin, supply depletes and users queue.
+This is by design—the protocol's tradeoff is time, not price.

 No partial fill protection for swapExactInput

 The aggregator function either fully fills or reverts.
-No slippage protection is needed since rate is always 1:1, but reserves can deplete between quote and execution.
+No slippage protection is needed since rate is always 1:1, but supply can deplete between quote and execution.

 Queue position value can change

-If you're in queue and the stablecoin depegs, your position is still denominated in that stablecoin.
-DollarStore doesn't handle depeg scenarios.
+If a user is in queue and the stablecoin depegs, the position is still denominated in that stablecoin.
+The protocol doesn't handle depeg scenarios.

 Bug bounty